hmt/bbb-static-monitor/README.md

 ## Static monitoring solution for BigBlueButton

 Simple monitoring site that runs as a static page.
 Can be hosted anywhere and does not need a server to run.
+Multiple BBB servers are supported.

 ![Screenshot](./public/bbb-monitor.png)